Temporary Impairments

 • extended time for exams, distraction-reduced exam setting

-Accessibility issues in campus housing.
-(Please note: The ability to accommodate requests for accessible housing are guided by space availability and student needs.)
+• Please note: the ability to accommodate requests for accessible housing are guided by space availability and student needs.